ollama/ollama/README.md

 - ⚡ **Swift Responsiveness**: Enjoy fast and responsive performance.

-- 🚀 **Effortless Setup**: Install seamlessly using Docker for a hassle-free experience.
+- 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.